 This Anti Bullying Policy is linked to The Thanet’s Safeguarding Policy, a copy of which can be given on request or viewed at any time on our website.
 In the event that anyone believes that an individual has suffered from neglect or abuse as a result of bullying, they should notify us in accordance with the procedures set out in the safeguarding policy.

 RESPONSIBILITIES OF ALL STAKEHOLDERS.

-The Responsibilities of Staff
+The Responsibilities of Staff and volunteers

-Our staff will
+Our staff and volunteers will

 - Encourage self-esteem, self-respect and respect for others

 - Demonstrate by example the high standards of personal and social behaviour we expect of our individuals.